 The first forms of wafer have been present since the Greek period.
 However, they became more widespread in medieval times, thanks to Christianity.
-Hosts, small and round in shape, created with irons bearing images of Jesus and the Oblier wafers, always round but larger in shape, depicting common moments of the Bible.
+Hosts, small, and round in shape, created with irons bearing images of Jesus and the Oblier wafers, always round but larger, depicting common moments of the Bible.

 The first written Waffle recipe dates back to the 14th century, but yeast was not yet in use.
 In the 15th century, wafers began to be distinguished from waffles.
 For the latter, square irons with the grid pattern we know today began to be forged.

 Between the 16th and 17th centuries, Groote Wafelen wrote the first recipe that involved brewer’s yeast in the Belgian kookboek Een Antwerps.
 The popularity of Brussels Waffle has also grown in France, where whipped egg whites and various flavorings have been added to the recipe.
 King Francis I loved them so much that he had silver molds forged, and due to the quarrels between the various oublieurs (waffle makers) King Charles IX, successor of King Francis, issued an edict to ensure that among the various sellers there were at least 4 yards between one and the other.

 Various recipes of Waffles spread, and to distinguish them, the name of the city in which they were created was added, the most famous at the time were those called Gauffres à la Flamande, which included yeast, whipped egg whites and 450 g of butter to lot.